PayFabric/APIs/PayFabric/Sections/Transactions.md

 ###### Related Reading
 * [Process an eCheck Transaction](Process%20eCheck%20Transaction.md#process-a-echeck-transaction)

-Create and Process a Transaction
+Create and Process a Transaction via a Gateway
 --------------------------------

 * `POST /payment/api/transaction/process?cvc={CVCValue}` will create a transaction on the PayFabric server and attempt to process with the payment gateway based on the request JSON payload. `cvc` is optional.